thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Dec 21, 2024
+Ok, I think I'm going to tag a 2.0 pre-release and get the boards off to fabrication.
+I don't really anticipate making any more board changes in the short term -- just hanges to ancillary documents.
+So stay tuned for that!

 ### Update - Dec 19, 2024
 Well, I had some time to kill on a plane, so I started the process to claw back board real estate in order to fit the additional components